Darnol/FS24_SoftwareTesting_Assignments/assignment01/frac2dec/Documentation_frac2dec.md

 What if a user inputs 01 instead of 1, with trailing zeros?
 Java will interpret it as an octal number, which is impossible to catch within the function.
 - T14 : Octal input, when inputs have leading zeros

-## Bugs found and how i solved them
+## Bugs found and how I solved them
 T1 : Function did not return null when `denominator=0`.
 Fixed it with an if statement at the beginning of the function.

 # Structural testing
 After running the Specification-based tests, the coverage was 96% line coverage (24/25) and 100% branch coverage.
-The missing line is there because I never instantiate the class Frac2Dec, since fracitonToDecimal is a static method and can be safely ignored.
+The missing line is there because I never instantiate the class Frac2Dec, since fractionToDecimal is a static method and can be safely ignored.
 Hence, there was nothing more to cover that was unveiled by looking at the coverage.

 By inspecting the code and running a debugger for a few examples, I could also not think of anything to change about the source code.